badao729/AcademyAtlas_YingXiu/README.md

 - maintain a notes section for important reminders.

 Students (nice to have)
-- only access own schedules （JWT）
+- only access own schedules
 - book lessons during available times
 - receive lesson feedback
 - be reminded of low balance for tuition fees